betterscientificsoftware/bssw.io/Events/2024-11-survey-roundup.md

-# Survey Opportunities: Your Colleagues are Seeking your Input!
+# Survey Opportunities: Your Colleagues are Seeking Your Input!

 <!-- deck text start -->
-The November 2024 issue of the US-RSE newsletter included many opportunities to help your colleagues with their research.
+The November 2024 issue of the US-RSE newsletter includes many opportunities to help your colleagues with their research.
 <!-- deck text ends -->

 - Event Dates: December 31, 2024